All appeal decisions are final.

 At the discretion of the Appeal Committee, students who have met minimum academic requirements of the SAP (Satisfactory Academic Progress) Policy while on Financial Aid Probation for the previous semester, MAY be reconsidered for automatic continuance of their "probation" status for the current semester.
-An automatic continuance of probation means that you would not need to submit an appeal for Spring 2020 semester.
-Please look for an email regarding your specific SAP status the week of January 13th.
+An automatic continuance of probation means that you would not need to submit an appeal for SUMMER 2020 semester.
+Please look for an email regarding your specific SAP status no later than June 18th.

 Steps to complete the Appeal Process:

 Step 1: Complete the "Understanding Satisfactory Academic Progress (SAP) and the Financial Aid Appeal Process" online session at http://losmedanos.get-counseling.com/

 You will be required to create a new account if this is your first time taking the online session.

 Step 2: Provide a Personal Statement that addresses the following key points:

 - Explain your extenuating circumstances, which made it difficult for you to meet Satisfactory Academic Progress requirements (circumstances beyond the student’s control).
 You must attach supporting documentation to this appeal form (i.e. doctor’s statement, police report, death certificates, and other documents pertaining to your circumstances).
 Failure to do so will result in an automatic denial of your appeal.

 - Explain your resolution to your extenuating circumstance.
 What steps have you taken (or are you planning to take) to help you meet satisfactory academic progress in the future?

 Step 3: For Maximum Time Frame (MTF) Suspension ONLY: